Treating mesothelioma symptoms

 For people with mesothelioma, the main aim of treatment is to control symptoms.
 The symptoms of pleural and peritoneal mesothelioma can be controlled in many ways.

+Your cancer doctor, specialist nurse or GP can help you manage your symptoms.
 They may refer you to a palliative care team.
 These teams specialise in managing symptoms and giving emotional support to you and your family.
 Palliative care teams have specialist nurses who can sometimes visit you at home.

-Treatment to control symptoms of pleural mesothelioma
+Treatments to control symptoms of pleural mesothelioma

 Breathlessness